canro91/canro91.github.io/_posts/2019-08-29-TimeComplexity.md

 You nailed it at [evaluating postfix expressions]({% post_url 2019-08-02-PostfixNotationAnInterviewExercise %}).
 You impressed the interviewer with your solution.
 Now, you're asked about the time complexity of finding the sum of two elements in two arrays.

 **Time complexity is a mechanism to compare the performance of two algorithms as the input size grows.
-Time complexity measures the number of operations instead of execution time.
-An algorithm with smaller number of operations has better time complexity than another one with a larger amount of operations.**
+Time complexity measures the number of operations instead of execution time.**

 ## Time complexity and Big-O Notation

 Well-known algorithms and common patterns of code have already a time complexity associated to it.

 For example, performing an assignment or checking if a dictionary contains a key have **constant time**.
-It means, it will always take the same amount of operations to check if a dictionary contains a key.
+It means, it will always take the same amount of operations to check if a dictionary contains a key, not matter the size of the dictionary.

 Looping through the elements of an array has **linear time**.
 Dealing with matrices using two nested loops has **quadratic time**.
-Dividing an array into halves each time has **logarithmic time**. _Do you remember binary search?_
+Dividing an array into halves each time has **logarithmic time**.
+Do you remember binary search?
+It has logarithmic time.

 Time complexity uses a mathematical notation to describe the complexity of an algorithm, called **Big-O notation**.

-Big-O notation assigns a function (_you remember functions from Math class, right?_) to the complexity of an algorithm.
+Big-O notation assigns a function to the complexity of an algorithm.
+Do you remember functions from Math class, right?
 So, constant time is `O(1)`, linear time is `O(n)`, quadratic time is `O(n^2)` and logarithmic time is `O(logn)`.

 You could use [this Big-O cheatsheet](https://www.bigocheatsheet.com/) to find the complexity and BigO notation of well-know algorithms.